0w0Demonic/AquaHotkey/README.md

 #Include %A_ScriptDir% ; change back the "working directory"
 ```

-The modules inside the standard library have no mutual dependancies, that makes
+The modules inside the standard library have no mutual dependencies, that makes
 it relatively easy to pick what features you want to have in your script.

 ### How to extend types